-Want to know more about Fidelity Record?
-With Vintageturntablesz.net, this site offers details about famous brands of turntables, from both well known producers and also smaller lesser-known.
-You will be able to obtain information concerning accessories, manuals and more.
-We understand that turntables is important to you, therefore we'll try our best to help keep you informed with current info.
+Are you looking for Fidelity Record?
+With Vintageturntablesz.net, we provide you with details about famous brands of turntables and phonographs, from both popular manufacturers along with smaller lesser-known.
+You can uncover details regarding accessories, instruction manuals and much more.
+We realize that turntables is really important to you personally, therefore we'll try our very best to keep you well informed with up-to-the-minute facts.

 The phonograph record as you may know has origins in the late 1800s and began as wax coated cylinders.
 Through the early 20th century, the industry had chosen a smooth disc, first single-sided and then with recorded music on each side.
 By the late Nineteen fifties, the ability to document stereophonic audio on phonograph records became possible, and mass production made phonographs budget friendly for pretty much everyone by the mid 1960s.

 During the early nineteen eighties, the roll-out of the compact disc almost brought an end to the century of record production.
 Although the cd has largely gone away, the purchases of phonograph records are in fact growing yearly.